Waste

 We are focused on minimizing our plastic waste footprint.
 To do this, we reduce the generation of plastic waste where possible, identify where recycled plastic materials are suitable for use in our processes and maximize the reuse and recycling of plastic waste.
 When reduction, reuse and recycling are not viable, we send plastic waste to a facility that converts waste into energy.

-As noted, we were able to repurpose 97.1% of our plastic waste for beneficial use (reuse/recycle/waste-to-energy) in 2023, primarily driven by recycling of plastics from our manufacturing processes and incoming packaging material.
-Of our total plastic waste, approximately 88.4% was recycled or reused.
-While these numbers are close to our established plastic waste goals, we anticipate that it will take significant efforts – such as new technologies and innovative external capacity – to achieve 100% beneficial use and at least 90% reused or recycled.
+We were able to repurpose 95.7% of our plastic waste for beneficial use (reuse/recycle/waste-to-energy) in 2024, primarily driven by the recycling of plastics from our manufacturing processes and incoming packaging material.
+Of our total plastic waste, approximately 86.6% was recycled or reused.
+While we are close to achieving our established plastic waste goals, we anticipate that it will take significant efforts – such as new technologies and innovative external capacity – to achieve 100% beneficial use and at least 90% reused or recycled plastic waste.

 Integrating Sustainability into Our Product and Packaging Design Processes